-Excess Facilities and Other Costs Employee Severance and Related Benefits Total Balance, December 1, 2019 \$ 196 \$ 2,007 \$ 2,203 Costs incurred 1,587 148 1,735 Cash disbursements (767) (1,713) (2,480) Translation adjustments and other (27) - (27) Balance, May 31, 2020 \$ 989 \$ 442 \$ 1,431 the fourth quarter of fiscal year 2019, we evaluated the ongoing value of the intangible assets primarily associated with the technologies and trade names obtained in the acquisitions of DataRPM and Kinvey.
+s Facilities and other Costs Employee Severance and Related Benefits Total Balance, December 1, 2019 \$ 196 \$ 2,007 \$ 2,203 Costs incurred 1,678 148 1,826 Cash disbursements (1,148) (1,983) (3,131) Translation adjustments and other (16) (16) Balance, August 31, 2020 \$ 710 \$ 172 \$ 882

 During the fourth quarter of fiscal year 2019, we announced the reduction of our ongoing spending level within our cognitive application product lines, which consist primarily of our DataRPM and Kinvey products.
 This restructuring resulted in a reduction in positions primarily within the product development function.
-In connection with this restructuring action, during
+In connection with this restructuring action, during the fourth quarter of fiscal year 2019, we evaluated the ongoing value of the intangible assets primarily associated with the technologies and trade names obtained in the acquisitions of DataRPM and Kinvey.